c3lang/c3-web/src/content/blogs/Memory Management.md

 ## Memory Allocation Regions

 Memory allocation regions, go by various names: arenas, pools, contexts; The idea dates back to the 1960's with the IBM OS/360 mainframes having a similar system.
 Memory regions are efficient for managing many memory allocations and can be freed in a single operation, and are particularly effective when we know the memory will not be needed later.
 That is, we know the memory's lifetime.
-This idea is powerful and used in many applications like web servers request handlers or in database transactions, as used by the [Apache webserver](https://httpd.apache.org/) and the [Postgres database](https://www.postgresql.org/).
+This idea is powerful and used in many applications like web server request handlers or database transactions, as used by the [Apache webserver](https://httpd.apache.org/) and the [Postgres database](https://www.postgresql.org/).

-Memory allocation regions are often allocated into a co-located buffer where all the allocation are closely associated together, making it more efficient for CPU access, compared to traditional `malloc` which can be allocated anywhere in the heap.
+Memory allocation regions use a single buffer so have good locality because all the allocation are closely associated together, making it more efficient for CPU access, compared to traditional `malloc` where allocations are spread throughout the heap.

 Memory allocation regions may make it easier to manage memory, however you still need to *remember* to free them, and if you forget to do call free, then that memory will still leak.